ronnyworm/down-webp/README.md

 	# saves downloaded images in (url)-images-50-down
 	# saves compressed images in (url)-images-50-compressed

-The images have a prefix (order of the image).
-If this is not desired, call the script as follows:
+The images can have a prefix (order of the image) if you need this.
+In that case, call the script as follows:

-	python3 down-webp.py --url URL --no_prefix True
+	python3 down-webp.py --url URL --add_prefix True

 If the files should not be converted to webp, also add this parameter: